rishabh1403/blog-source/posts/travel/2020/03/Pangot.md

-- snow drive again
-- back to delhi safe and sound

 November was a really rough for we were working really hard to good amount of work done in our company.
 After that came the cool down period, and one fine day, out of the blue, everyone decided to take a company trip for 2 days.
 Before